uiua-lang/uiua/site/blog/uiua-0.19.0-text.md

 ⬚0≡(⍉°⊚) ⁅×100 ⧋-/↧⊸♭₂ # Render
 ```

-Multivectors are very much a *boundary* feature,
+Multivectors are very much a *boundary* feature.

 ## 🙏🏻 Thank You!